RalphB15/CloudVars/README.md

 ## Overview

-CloudVars is a C# class designed to provide a simple way to manage global variables in your code.
+CloudVars is a C# class designed to provide a simple and thread-safe way to manage global variables in your code.
 With CloudVars, you can add, set, get, remove and check if a variable exists, all from a single location, without having to define global variables in different parts of your code.
+CloudVars also provides support for registering callbacks that are invoked when the value of a variable changes, as well as support for setting expiration times for variables and performing operations atomically using transactions.

 ## Installation